tpatterson1996/lcc-metadata-manual/README.md

-# MDEditor for LCCs' ScienceBase Metadata
+# Using MDEditor for LCCs' ScienceBase Metadata

 ## **Overview**